My first evening at the Palace did not end until well after midnight.

 I felt a stab of resentment run through me.
 I wanted to retort that my affection and love for Celeste and the terrifying secrets of my new home had all driven me to change myself.
 Before I could speak, however, Hope sighed deeply.

 “We won’t have much opportunity to sleep, here,” he said.
 “We should rest while we can.”

 In daylight or lamplight, a room in the inner court seemed a great honor.
 My apartment was much bigger than would ever be necessary for the comfort of Hope and me alone.
 The carpets were thick and deep, and the bed was dressed in the finest silks.
 A chain of golden angels danced around the crown molding above the intricately printed wallpaper.

 Try as I might, I could not keep my eyes shut for more than a few moments.
 They would always open, and my vision was drawn to the sliver of light under the door.
-After a while, the light seemed to flicker, as though a candle were disturbed, and behind the loud ticking of the clock, I thought I heard the sound of footsteps.
+After a while, the light seemed to flicker, as though a candle were disturbed, and beneath the loud ticking of the clock, I thought I heard the sound of footsteps.